conduktor/conduktor-platform/README.md

 ## Quick start 🛫

-To run conduktor-platform with all feature, contact us ⚠️ TODO : there ⚠️ to get a `private beta license` !
+To run conduktor-platform with all feature,[contact us](https://www.conduktor.io/demo/) to get a `private beta license` !

 Once you have a `license`, choose the way that fit you :
 * [run in local quick start](./example-local/README.md)